-WestJet waives cancellation fees for travellers from banned Muslim countries
+WestJet turns back U.S.-bound passenger citing Trump's travel ban

 It was not immediately clear whether the ban applies to Canadians who hold dual citizenship with those countries.

-Reuters reported earlier Saturday that officials adenied travellers with dual Canadian and Iranian citizenship from boarding planes in Canada that were headed to the United States, citing an immigration lawyer in Houston.
+Reuters reported earlier Saturday that officials denied travellers with dual Canadian and Iranian citizenship from boarding planes in Canada that were headed to the United States, citing an immigration lawyer in Houston.

 A representative from the Canada Border Services Agency deferred questions to U.S. Customs and Border Protection.